MystenLabs/walrus-docs/docs/overview/encoding.md

 - A set of slivers equal to the reconstruction threshold belonging to a blob ID that are either inconsistent or lead to the reconstruction of a different ID represent an incorrect encoding (this can only happen if the user that encoded the blob was malicious and encoded it incorrectly).
+  We can extract one symbol per sliver to form an inconsistency proof.
-  We call this set of slivers and inconsistency proof.
-Storage nodes may delete slivers belonging to inconsistently encoded blobs, and upon request return the inconsistency proof.
+  Storage nodes may delete slivers belonging to inconsistently encoded blobs, and upon request return either the inconsistency proof or an incosistency certificate posted on-chain.